- April 28, 2021

 Overview of key features

-Strictly a content tool; Frase covers every aspect of content creation from the brief stage to the optimisation.
+Strictly a content tool; Frase covers every aspect of content creation from the brief stage to the optimization.

 - Content research – Identify the questions that real people want to know that correlate with your primary keyword.